Eldfin/SLIFOX/README.md

-# SLIF
+# SLIFOX
-Scattered Light Imaging Fitter
-Finds the peaks in Scattered Light Imaging measurement data, fits a given distribution to this peaks and calculates the found nerve fiber directions.
+Scattered Light Imaging Fitting and Orientation ToolboX Finds the peaks in Scattered Light Imaging measurement data, fits a given distribution to this peaks and calculates the nerve fiber directions.

 ## Table of Contents